puppetlabs/puppet-docs/source/learning/modules.markdown

 Next
 ----

 And we've reached another brief pause!
-Come back next posting, when we'll cover defined resource types, classes with parameters in 'em, and possibly inheritance, templates, functions, and/or resource defaults.
-Depends on what catches fire between now and then.
+Come back next update, when we'll cover defined resource types, classes with parameters in 'em, and possibly inheritance, templates, functions, and/or resource defaults.
 See you around!